JuliaPackaging/Requires.jl/README.md

 *Requires* is a Julia package that will magically make loading packages faster, maybe.
-It supports specifying glue code in packages which will load automatically when a another package is loaded, so that explicit dependencies (and long load times) can be avoided.
+It supports specifying glue code in packages which will load automatically when another package is loaded, so that explicit dependencies (and long load times) can be avoided.

 Suppose you've written a package called `MyPkg`. `MyPkg` has core functionality that it always provides;